 Product Announcement from Mountz, Inc.

-Controlling torque is essential for companies to ensure their product's quality, safety and reliability isn't compromised.
+Controlling torque is quintessential for companies to ensure their product's quality, safety and reliability isn't compromised.
 The failure of a three-cent fastener that isn't properly tightened can lead to catastrophic or latent failures.
 Fasteners that are insufficiently torqued can vibrate loose and excessive torque can strip threaded fasteners.
-Using a quality torque tester has become increasingly important for many companies to ensure that proper torque is being applied and maintains gauge requirements associated with the ISO 9001 Quality Standard.
+Using a quality electronic torque wrench has become increasingly important for many companies to ensure that proper torque is being applied and maintains gauge requirements associated with the ISO 9001 Quality Standard.